 Sometimes, the Baby Room is a short-term help such as when two little ones who spent their days safe with us while their mother worked up the courage to leave her violent husband.

 Our weekly shelter is a vital refuge for children experiencing severe abuse at home or a family crisis such as a seriously ill parent.

 The children stay Mondays to Saturdays under the care of our housemothers, with weekends at home with their families or foster families.
 They’re able to stay at school and see family and friends with minimum disruption during a difficult time.
 Most of our weekly boarders stay for less than a month, reuniting with their families after the crisis has passed.

 Teenage girls share a room, while younger children are divided by gender in other rooms.
-Weekly Boarding for teenage boys will open soon at Blum.
+Weekly Boarding for teenage boys is at Blum.